 in the business and ensure that there is constant learning among all echelons of the leadership.

 Proper systems and processes are needed.
-Continuous training and reviews of all personnel is the sine qua non.
+Continuous training and review of all personnel is the sine qua non.
 Reporting and data collection have to be real-time and regular.
 Transparency of business intelligence and cognitive technology should be developed.

 A strong compliance program will deal with a variety of issues, including federal and state statutes, employee and occupational laws, medical and legal concerns and risk-management and communication issues.
 The organization has no choice but to become proficient in handling any and all issues that may come up on a daily basis.
 Not following the standard operating procedures is dangerous and should be completely avoided.

 A robust compliance program is a long-term investment, trading short-term pain for long-term safety and success.
 It takes tremendous resources and effort to develop and many years in the making.
-A predictive, proactive and preventive mind-set is of utmost importance and constant vigil and willingness to comply are the pillars of its proper execution.
+A predictive, proactive and preventive mindset is of utmost importance and constant vigil and willingness to comply are the pillars of its proper execution.